 Grass plugs, once established, require the same amount of mowing and trimming as a grass yard established from seeds does.

 If you are experiencing a drought, it is very important to regularly and deeply water your plugs so that they do not die.

-Regular application of pesticides is important to kill any pests that may try to destroy your lawn, but many homeowners do not want to add these chemicals to their backyard.
+Regular application of pesticides is important to kill any pests that may try to destroy your grass lawn, but many homeowners do not want to add these chemicals to their backyard.

 Home Stratosphere is an award-winning home and garden online publication that’s a result of our talented researchers and writers who work directly with hundreds of professional interior designers, furniture designers, landscape designers and architects from around the world to create helpful, informative, entertaining and inspiring articles and design galleries.